telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 The Kendo UI Template has an implicit parameter called `data`.
 Use it as the argument of the JavaScript function.

-The example below demonstrates how to use a JavaScript function in the `ClientTemplate`.
+The following example demonstrates how to use a JavaScript function in the `ClientTemplate`.

 ###### Example